What to do while I’m there?

 Really want to start to understand a place.
 Get lost in it!
 Get exploring and get a little adventurous but then come back to the comfort of the homestays at night.

-Archery, Camping (but please not in the nature reserve), Cooking, Bird Watching, Nature conservation, board games, rock climbing, skiing!!!, fishing and the list goes on………
+Archery, Camping (but please not in the nature reserve), Cooking, Bird Watching, Nature conservation, board games, skiing, and the list goes on………